cturpn/Operating-System-Writeup/operating-system/components/kernel.md

 The kernel is the fundamental component of any operating system.
 As this core part of the OS' it always has the complete control over everything in the system.
-It manages communication between hardware and software, providing controlled access to system resources such as CPU, memory, and I/O devices.
+The extend of the kernels tasks is very dependent on the type of kernel and the developers decisions, but in general it manages communication between hardware and software, providing controlled access to system resources such as CPU, memory, and I/O devices.

 Different operating systems implement different types of kernels.
 This documentation focuses primarily on the monolithic kernel(used by Linux), but many concepts also apply to other types, such as the hybrid kernel(used by Windows NT).